Abbas-Khann/Solidity-Mastery/Absolute-beginner/Blockchain.md

 Here, we will explain the basics of blockchain technology and how it relates to cryptocurrencies.
 We'll discuss what blockchain is, how it works, the benefits it provides and much more.
 We'll also explore some common terms and concepts related to blockchain, such as distributed ledger, mining, and cryptography.
 Lets dive in!

-## What is the Blockchain?
+## What is the blockchain?

 A blockchain is just a chain of blocks that contains data.
 As a database, it stores data electronically in digital format.

 In its simplest form, a blockchain is a continuously growing list of data.
 That data is stored in blocks, and all those blocks are linked together.

 Think of a blockchain as a train🚆.
 A train that consists of multiple carriages connected in a line where each carriage contains some amount of data.
-So whats the purpose of a blockchain?

 The purpose of a blockchain is to provide a: